-Do I have to take the GRE or is it waived because of COVID19?
+Do I have to take the GRE or is it waived?

-We are still requiring the GRE but if an individual has extenuating circumstances related to COVID 19 that precludes him/her from fulfilling this requirement, please reach out to the Graduate Program Director (email@example.com).
+We are still requiring the GRE but if an individual has extenuating circumstances related to COVID 19 or a similar situation that precludes him/her from fulfilling this requirement, please reach out to the Graduate Program Director (firstname.lastname@example.org).

 Can you waive the application fee?